Blackham baronets: Sir Richard Blackham

-was sentenced to forfeit all his goods, chattels, lands and tenements, and to remain in prison during his life.'

-Family

-Blackham was married to Elizabeth Appleyard c.1690, (daughter of Thomas Appleyard and Mary Boynton, and niece of Sir John Boynton of Rockcliffe, Yorkshire) with whom he had five children, three died in their infancy (Thomas, Richard and Elizabeth), and two survived (John and Frances).
+Blackham was married to Elizabeth Appleyard born c.1690, with whom he had five children, three of whom died in infancy.
+Their son John survived and succeeded to the title.
 Elizabeth died circa December 1731 at St Katherine Coleman, London.
 She was buried on 11 December 1731 at St. Benet's, Gracechurch Street, London.

-Death

-Blackham died on the 29th of June 1728.
-He was buried on the 9th of July 1728 at St Benet's, Gracechurch Street London.
+Blackham died on 29 June 1728.
+He was buried at St Benet's, Gracechurch Street, London.

 Sir John Blackham

 Sir Richard's son Sir John Blackham lived at Lyon's Inn, St Clement Danes, London.

 He died on the 2nd of July 1728, surviving his father by only three days.
 He was buried on 9 July 1728 at St. Benet's, Gracechurch Street, London.
 The Baronetcy became extinct on his death.